A day trip from Venice to Verona in Italy is easy, enjoyable, and a great thing to do if you are travelling solo, as a couple or in a group.

 The city’s main train station – Verona Porta Nuova – is among the ten busiest railway stations in Italy.
-As such, Verona is easy and quick to reach from a number of large Italian cities beyond the confines of the Veneto like Milan, Bologna, Turin, and even the Italian capital Rome.
+As such, Verona is easy and quick to reach from a number of large Italian cities like Milan, Bologna, Turin, Florence, and even the Italian capital Rome.
 In addition, Verona enjoys excellent railway connections to a number of important European cities in Austria, Switzerland, and Germany.

 Adige – the second-longest river in Italy – holds Verona’s historic centre in an elegant embrace.
 The historic centre of Verona is, generally speaking, on flat ground, so it’s very easy to walk everywhere here and cover a lot of ground within a day.
 Veronetta – the city’s quarter on the left shore of the River Adige – is hillier in respect to the historic centre and there a number of sights here (like Giardino Giusti and Piazzale Castel San Pietro) that afford beautiful panoramic views over the whole city.